 Good stuff

-Extremely polished to drive, refined, beautiful interior, and looks good
+Extremely polished to drive, refined, beautiful interior, looks good

 Bad stuff